 - A formula that uses high-quality, stable nutrient forms designed to overcome these inherent challenges.

-Understanding the hidden engineering in your gummy empowers you.
+Understanding the hidden engineering in your gummy puts you in control.
 That cheerful bite isn't just candy; it's a carefully calibrated piece of nutritional technology, born from a fascinating world of science and compromise.